 Essentail Info For Choquequirao Trekking

-- Because we are professionals and dedicated team in field of Tourism
+– Professional and dedicated team in the field of Tourism.

-- Legal travel organizer in Peru with affiliation to major tourism departments, thus possessing all necessary authorization documents to operate travel and tour to Choquequirao and Machu Picchu in Cusco and through Peru.
+– Fully authorized and legal travel organizer in Peru, affiliated with major tourism departments, ensuring that all necessary authorization documents are in place to operate travel and tours to Choquequirao and Machu Picchu in Cusco and throughout Peru.

-- Thousands of happy clients with their recommendation in travel sites
+– Thousands of happy clients who have recommended us on various travel sites.

 Luggage Storage while in the Trek

-Most people carry their own day pack with up to 5kg of their things – a change of clothes and wet weather gear etc. However, if you think that you will have much luggage and you want a very light day pack (eg. just camera, sunscreen and water) then it’s advisable that you hire an extra mule.
-Please note that you will not have access to these items until the end of each day as the muleteers travel at a different pace than the group.
+While most people carry their own day pack with up to 5kg of essential items such as a change of clothes and wet weather gear, if you anticipate having more luggage and prefer a lighter day pack (e.g., only camera, sunscreen, and water), it is advisable to hire an extra mule.
+However, please note that you will not have access to these items until the end of each day as the muleteers travel at a different pace than the group.

-We will pick you up from your hotel in Cusco the morning of your trek and return once you are back in Cusco.
-Make sure your bags have some kind of identification on them so they are easy to locate.
+We will arrange pick-up from your hotel in Cusco on the morning of your trek and drop you off once you return to Cusco.
+It is recommended to have some form of identification on your bags to make them easily identifiable.

 Horses or Porters for Choquequirao Trekking